Erich Bey

 Konteradmiral Erich Bey (23 March 1898 – 26 December 1943) was a German admiral during World War II.
 He served as commander of the Kriegsmarine destroyer forces and commanded the battleship Scharnhorst in the Battle of the North Cape on 26 December 1943, during which he went down with his ship.

 Career

-Bey joined the Kaiserliche Marine on 13 June 1916 and served in its destroyer arm.
-Following the end of World War I, he stayed in the navy and continued his career as the Nazi Party rose to power in Germany.
+Bey joined the Kaiserliche Marine on 13 June 1916, served in its destroyer arm during World War I and was awarded the Iron Cross, 2nd class, and the Hanseatic Cross of Hamburg.
+Following the end of the war, he stayed in the navy and continued his career as the Nazi Party rose to power in Germany.
 By the start of World War II he was commissioned a Fregattenkapitän (frigate captain).